Events - Week View

 |

-Miccosukee Community Park (Concord School)
+Miccosukee Community Center

 This ride is a bicycle version of Meals on Wheels.
 We deliver both hot and cold meals to clients of Elder Care Services.
 Meet at Panera Bread on Ocala Street at 10 am on Mondays and Thursdays.
 We‘re easy to spot, just look for the bikes with trailers attached.
 Alternatively, you can just show up at St. Marks main trail head at 9 am and ride to Panera.
 Or meet the group at Elder Care Services at 10:15 am.See the full ride description for more information.